-How Does the Flu Shot Protect Me?
-What exactly does the flu shot protect against?
-Each year’s flu vaccine is developed to protect against the strains of the virus that scientists predict will be most common in the upcoming flu season.
-Even in years in which the flu viruses change during the flu season, antibodies from a flu shot are still likely to provide some protection.
+Flu Shot Protection Each year’s flu vaccine is developed to protect against the strains of the virus that experts predict will be most common.
+Even in years in which the flu viruses change the shot will still offer some protection.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.